 Care we provide at VA Palo Alto health care

 We promote the health, welfare, and dignity of Veterans who identify as lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ+) or a related identity.
-We focus on ensuring a safe, welcoming, and affirmative environment when providing you with sensitive and high-quality health care services like:
+We make sure you feel safe, welcome, and valued when receiving sensitive and high-quality health care services, including the following: